juniormbe/cloudmc-standard-kb/en/aws-compute-service/aws-object_storage.md

 ---
-author: "AWS: Object storage"
+title: "AWS: Object storage"
-publisher: aws-object-storage
+slug: aws-object-storage
 ---

-# AWS: Object storage

 ![A screenshot of the AWS Object Storage buckets page, with numbered dots indicating features of interest](aws-objectstorage-bucketlist-numdots-en.png "List of AWS object storage buckets")